openzfsonosx/zfs/README.markdown

 ** zfs.kext depends upon spl.kext, so start with that repository: https://github.com/openzfsonosx/spl.git

-It is tested primarily on Mac OS X Sierra.
+It is tested primarily on MacOs Mojave.

 See http://openzfsonosx.org/ for more information.